HungYangChang/ECSE-551-Miniproject3/README.md

 ## Code Usage - (Python 3.6, Colab)
 1. Please Upload to python notebook (.ipynb file) to Colab
 2. Select the required notebook and select "Run" in each code.
-3. Note: Some of the codes are involved gird searching and may not be able to run in colab due to memory limit.
+3. Note: you may not be able to run %cd '/content/gdrive/MyDrive/Colab/ECSE551Miniproject/Mini-Project3', if you wanna test, you need to connect to your own path and put training and testing dataset into that folder.